LimitlessNd/A1.1/README.md

 ## 2. Groups

-Groups can have multiple admins, many members, and contain channels for chatting.
+Groups can have multiple admins, many members, and contain channels for chatting (many to many relationship).

 ### Groups Table